HL7/US-Core-STU3/pages/_includes/guidance.md

 #### Required binding for Code Datatype
 {:.no_toc}

 Required binding to a value set definition for this IG means that one of the codes from the specified value set SHALL be used.
-If only text is available or the local (proprietary, system) cannot be mapped to one of the required codes the [core specification] provides guidance which we have summarized:
+If only text is available or the local (proprietary, system) code cannot be mapped to one of the required codes the [core specification] provides guidance which we have summarized:

 1. Send the resource with the code element empty
 2. Use the [DataAbsentReason Extension] in the data type
 3. Use the code ‘unsupported’ - The source system wasn't capable of supporting this element.

-Note that is will still be ambiguous when using a status based queries
+Note that when a query uses a status parameter, a status will be ambiguous.

 Example: AllergyIntolerance resource with a status that is text only or cannot be mapped to the status value set.